 Determined to making fashion circular, Kelly is currently conducting Canada’s first textile recycling feasibility study, which will result in an industry roadmap in spring 2021.
 From 2018-2020 she convened the Ontario Textile Diversion Collaborative (OTDC) which was a group of more than 30 stakeholders (municipalities, charities, collectors, retailers, NGOs, policy makers and academics) committed to increasing textile diversion, through a collective impact framework.
 Kelly is an advisor to the Textile Lab for Circularity in Vancouver, and is an active member of the City of Toronto’s Circular Economy Working Group and brings her sustainability expertise to their Fashion Industry Advisory Panel.
 Kelly is also working with the Canadian Standards Association to develop a set of circular guidelines for the fashion industry.

-Kelly created the annual WEAR conference in 2014, which has now become the WEAR webinar series.
+Kelly created the annual World Ethical Apparel Roundtable, or WEAR conference in 2014, which has now become the WEAR webinar series.
 In these seven years, she has hosted hundreds of industry experts in sharing practical insights to thousands of global attendees.
-She is a sought-after speaker herself, having given hundreds of presentations to industry, academics and consumers, and most recently she delivered a TED talk as part of the Global TED Countdown event focused on climate action.
+She is a sought-after speaker herself, having given hundreds of presentations to industry, academics and consumers, and most recently she delivered a TED talk as part of the Global TEDx Countdown event focused on climate action.

 Kelly is passionate about collaboration and bringing together multiple perspectives in an effort to take action.
-In 2019 she co-created the Sustainable Fashion Toolkit in partnership with PwC Canada, and she oversees FTA’s youth education program My Clothes My World that she created in 2015 for students in grades 4-12 — delivered to more than 20,000 students in classrooms across Ontario and in Vancouver – and which is now being delivered digitally.
+In 2019 she co-created the Sustainable Fashion Toolkit in partnership with PwC Canada, and she oversees FTA’s youth education program My Clothes My World that she created in 2014 for students in grades 4-12 — delivered to more than 22,000 students in classrooms across Ontario and in Vancouver – and which is now being delivered virtually.